 Finally, if you’re more interested in smart sensors, you’ll find that many of these are actually Z-Wave based (as are devices like garage door openers, in many cases).
 This also includes the Ring alarm system, whose motion and contact sensors use Z-Wave.

 Notice how I say “finally” there and I haven’t mentioned Bluetooth yet?!
-That’s because there’s still barely any purely-Bluetooth smart devices out there.
-Philips Hue’s new bulbs support Bluetooth (with limited smart lighting functionality), alongside Zigbee (which gives the full feature set).
+That’s because there’s still barely any purely-Bluetooth Low Energy smart devices out there.
+The only real exception is that Philips Hue’s new bulbs support Bluetooth (with limited smart lighting functionality), alongside Zigbee (which gives the full feature set):

 The idea of this is that you can learn about smart lighting with Bluetooth – using your smart phone – but then when you want to get serious with it, you switch to Zigbee and buy a Philips Hue bridge.
 So right now, you can’t go with a ‘Bluetooth only’ smart home.

 Hence the way I’d summarise this answer is:

 - If you’re just starting out with smart home devices: get WiFi based smart devices.
 Don’t worry about Zigbee or Z-Wave hubs.